lkcozy/code-notes/notes/blockchain.md

 ## Basic

-The basic concept of blockchain is quite simple: a distributed database that maintains a continuously growing list of ordered records.
+The basic concept of blockchain is quite simple: a distributed database that maintains a continuously growing list of ordered time-stamped series of immutable records.

 ### Block structure